gabrielsaban/discord-trading-alerts/README.md

    - Extreme readings override active cooldowns on same timeframe (RSI < 20 or > 80, ADX > 40)
    - Medium signals can override shorter timeframe cooldowns if strength metric exceeds threshold

+4. **Timeframe-Specific Alert Filtering**
+   - Short Timeframes (1m, 3m, 5m): Limited to RSI and Volume alerts only - these indicators are most reliable at short intervals
+   - Medium Timeframes (15m, 30m, 1h): Includes RSI, Volume, MACD, EMA, Bollinger Bands, and ADX alerts
+   - Long Timeframes (4h, 1d, etc.): All indicators including Pattern Recognition, which is most reliable on higher timeframes
+   - Controlled via feature flag: `ENABLE_TIMEFRAME_FILTERING`

+5. **Interval-Specific Cooldowns**
+   - Each timeframe maintains its own separate cooldown tracking
+   - An alert on the 5m timeframe won't block the same alert type on the 1h timeframe
+   - Allows for monitoring the same coin across multiple timeframes without missing signals
+   - Particularly useful for scalping vs. swing trading on the same pair

 ---

 ## ⚙️ Commands